Two generations Close up shot of grandmother opened her palm to a small granddaughters hand

 As previously noted, the new law regarding child emancipation states that all child support obligations are automatically terminated when the child reaches the age of 19, unless your divorce settlement agreement specifically states otherwise.

 For parents with multiple children, some Morris County child support agreements are written without specifying specific amounts for both children.
 If this is the case, the child support order will not automatically terminate when one child reaches the age of 19.
-For parents with multiple children and a child support agreement which specifies a specific amount for each child, child support payments will continue, minus the amount allocated for the child who is turning 19.
-In both situations, either parent may file for a modification of their child support agreement based on the emancipation of the 19-year-old-child, either to extend payments, or to cease making payments for the emancipated child.
+For parents with multiple children and a child support agreement that specifies a specific amount for each child, child support payments will continue, minus the amount allocated for the child who is turning 19.
+In both situations, either parent may file for a modification of their child support agreement based on the emancipation of the 19-year-old child, either to extend payments or to cease making payments for the emancipated child.

 For parents who are paying and receiving child support through the Probation Division (known as indirect child support, commonly used in divorce cases where a parent expects to have difficulty receiving regular and full child support payments), a written notice of child support termination will be sent to both parents 180 days before the child’s 19th birthday, notifying both parents of the pending termination.
 If the custodial parent does not file for an extension of child support, a second notice will be sent 90 days before the child’s 19th birthday.